 In the top-left corner panel of the result screen, you see your benchmark score.
 The higher the score, the better the performance.
 Beneath that are the model names of the CPU and GPU in the system under test.

-The Application versions panel shows which versions of the Adobe applications were used in the benchmark.
+The Application versions panel shows which versions of the third-party applications were used in the benchmark.

-There can be significant performance differences between releases of Adobe applications.
-When comparing benchmark scores from two or more systems, make sure all the results were obtained with the same Adobe application version.
+There can be significant performance differences between releases of applications.
+When comparing benchmark scores from two or more systems, make sure all the results were obtained with the same application version.

 This section shows the sub-scores from the benchmark workload(s).